+At this price, the cans are missing some features found in the best gaming headsets.
 The Arctis 1 doesn’t feature the distinctive elasticated headband design of its siblings, and while there is a wireless version offering support for just about every gaming device you could conceive of (PC, PlayStation 4, Xbox One and Nintendo Switch), this wired version we're reviewing has a 3.5mm connection only.

 Available for just $50/£50, the Arctis 1 is, at the time of writing, $10 cheaper than the wired Arctis 3 2019 Edition and $35 below the Bluetooth Arctis 3 2019 Edition model.
 But does it have what it takes to keep gamers' ears happy?

 |Weight||0.6 pounds (272g)|